ong-ck/tp/docs/DeveloperGuide.md

 > **Step 7**: The `execute()` method of the `AddNoteCommand` object will then be invoked, and it will then handle
 > adding of the file into the `FileMnanager` object by calling the `addEntry()` method.
 This updates `CLIAlgo` data
 > file to include this new `CS2040CFile`.
 Additionally, the `CS2040CFile` is added into the `Topic Manager` object using
-> the `addCS2040CFile()` method, to keep track of the names of the CS2040CFiles that the user has added.
+> the `addCS2040CFile()` method, to keep track of the names of the CS2040CFile sthat the user has added.

 The **_Sequence Diagram_** below shows how the `AddCommand` works.